 “Just let me know when you need me, I’m on standby.”

 When we built Elio for the WeAreBrain team we took into consideration how the team generally spoke to each other and how the WeAreBrain brand would typically engage with a user.
 The WeAreBrain brand tone is always friendly, quick witted and sharp.
-With all this in mind and knowing Elio is a bot that can do more than one action at a time, midway through a task he may ask for additional work by saying something like this:
+With all this in mind and knowing Elio is a bot that can do more than one action at a time, midway through a task he may ask for additional work.

 This kind of logic extends to all the opportunities I’ve listed above.
 For request slots and confirmation prompts however, the most important aspect is that communication is absolutely clear.
 You would still use language and the types of words that feel right for your brand but they should not supersede clarity.
 If your user is not clear on what they should do or say, you stall the whole process and then the experience as a whole becomes irritating.
 So simply put, please ensure that your intent is clear and if the intended audience does not understand the request or prompt, then you need to go back to the drawing board.
 Always aim to remove complexity.